SJoshi23/Flipkart_Power_BI_Dashboard/README.md

-This is an end-to-emd Power BI project.
+This is an end-to-emd Power BI project on 'Flipkart'.